-Divorced Girl Smiling received an e-mail from a newly separated man seeking custody advice.
+Divorced Girl Smiling received a heartbreaking e-mail from a newly separated man seeking custody advice.
 His two young children are having difficulty transitioning from one house to another.
-Heartbreaking…

 Earlier this year my wife of 9 years left me.
 She said she felt we had